Blog

 CCPA requires businesses to inform consumers about the categories of personal information collected, as well as the intended use of each category.
 Companies have to provide further notice if they want to collect additional information categories or use the information they gather for purposes unrelated to the original intent.
 Similar rules apply to third parties who buy and may want to re-sell personal data.

-6. CCPA and GDPR have different penalties
+6. They have different penalties

 The Future of Privacy forum details the rights across CCPA and GDPR; nine of the most important are highlighted here.

-CCPA and GDPR agree on two rights: the right to data portability and the right to deletion.
+CCPA and GDPR agree on two rights:

-• Right to data portability: Individuals can request and must receive copies of their personal data that are readable and portable.
+• Right to data portability: Individuals can request and must receive copies of their data that are readable and portable.
 Companies must respond to a consumer request.

 • Right to deletion or erasure (also known as the “right to be forgotten”): Individuals can request that companies delete their personal information.